The IUF - building global solidarity

 The International Union of Food, Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers’ Associations (IUF) is an international federation of trade unions representing workers in:

 - agriculture and plantations

-- hotels, restaurants and catering services
+- hotels, restaurants, tourism and catering services

-- all stages of tobacco processing
+- all stages of tobacco processing.

-From its founding in 1920, international labour solidarity has been the IUF´s guiding principle.
+From its founding in 1920, international labour solidarity has been the IUF’s guiding principle.
 This principle is implemented through:

 - building solidarity at every stage of the food chain

-- international organizing within transnational companies (TNCs)
+- international union organizing within transnational companies (TNCs)

-The IUF exists to strengthen member unions through mutual support
+The IUF exists to strengthen member unions through mutual support.
+It does this through:

-- coordinating and implementing solidarity and support actions:
+- coordinating and implementing solidarity and support actions

 International Recognition and Collective Bargaining

 The IUF seeks to create an international union counterweight to the power of the TNCs.
 We fight for union recognition at every level, including international level.
-We have won international agreements on global respect for trade union rights with leading companies within the IUF sectors.
+We have won international recognition and agreements on global respect for trade union rights with leading companies within the IUF sectors.
 In our struggle for recognition of the IUF and its affiliates at international level, we are working to extend these agreements to other TNCs.
-In today’s global economy our goal must be internationally negotiated rights and standards within global companies
+In today’s global economy our goal must be internationally negotiated rights and standards within global companies.

 Defending Human, Democratic and Trade Union Rights